ramtinJ95/Mywiki/EC2 Solution architect level.md

   - A public AMI: AWS provided
   - Your own AMI: you make and maintain them yourself
   - an AWS Marketplace AMI: an AMI someone else made and potentially sells.

 #### EFS
+- EFS is a managed NFS (network file system) that can be mounted on many EC2 instances
+- EFS works with EC2 instances in multi-AZ
+- Highly available, scalable, expensive and pay per use

+Overview of Amazon EFS
+- Use cases: content managment, web serving, data sharing, Wordpress
+- Uses NFSv4.1 protocol
+- Uses security group to control access to EFS
+- Compatible with Linux based AMI (not Windows)
+- Encryption at rest using KMS
+- POSIX file system (Linux) that has a standard file API
+- File system scales automatically, pay-per-use, no need for capacity planning.

+EFS - Performance classes
+- EFS Scale:
+  - 1000s of concurrent NFS clients, 10 GB/s throughput
+  - Grow to Petabyte-scale network file system, automatically
+- Performance Mode (set at EFS creating time):
+  - General purpose (default) - latency-sensitive use cases (web server, CMS, etc)
+  - Max I/O - higher latency, throughput, highly parallel (big, data, media processing)
+- Throughput Mode:
+  - Bursting - 1TB = 50 MiB/s burst of up to 100 MiB/s
+  - Provisioned set your throughput regardless of storage size, ex: 1 GiB/s for 1 TB storage
+  - Elastic - automatically scales throughput up or down based on your workloads
+    - Up to 3GiB/s for reads and 1GiB/s for writes
+    - Used for unpredictable workloads
+    -

+EFS - Storage classes
+- Storage tiers (lifecycle managment feature - move file after N days)
+  - Standard: for frequently accessed files
+  - Infrequent access (EFS-IA): cost to retrieve files, lower price to store.
+    Enable EFS-IA with a lifecycle policy
+- Availability and durability
+  - Standard: Multi-AZ, great for prod
+  - One Zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS one zone-IA)
+- Over 90% in cost savings.

 #### General discussion around EFS and EBS